The treatment that worked to control my Endometriosis will work to control your Endometriosis.

 And yet, there are some women who have exhausted each of these remedies, but still continue to suffer.
 Lost.
 Hopeless.
 In pain.

 But the one thing we all have in common?
 We all have each other.
-Hang in there, Sisters.
+Hang in there, Warriors.